EUROPEAN SPACE AGENCY

 Applications from women are encouraged.

-Internal Research Fellow (PostDoc) in Power Management for Space Applications
+Internal Research Fellow (PostDoc) in Space Environments and Effects Analyses and Modelling

 This post is classified F2 on the Coordinated Organisations’ salary scale.